 All About The Himalayas

 The Himalayas is one of the biggest and youngest mountain range in the world.
-It has over 52 mountains and is the home of the great Mount.
-Everest, the tallest mountain in the world!
-The height of Mount.
-Everest is 8,848 km.
+It has over 52 mountains and is the home of the great Mount Everest, the tallest mountain in the world!
+The height of Mount Everest is 8,848 km.
 The Himalayas is home to 300 species of mammals including the snow leopard, the red panda, the black bear and more.
-The Himalayas are also home to 10,000 species of plant, 977 species of birds and 269 species of plants.
+The Himalayas are also home to 10,000 species of plant and 977 species of birds.
 The Himalayas are also the source of the major rivers which are known as the Ganga, the Brahmaputra and the Indus which altogether gives water to a billion people.
 There are also another 35 rivers whose source is the Himalayas.

 Human Impact (Bad)